-As always, there is no one simple way to calculate what an investment will deliver, no matter which form that investment takes, but you can get a fair idea of what you could expect.
+As always, there is no one simple way to calculate what an investment will deliver, no matter which forms that investment takes, but you can get a fair idea of what you could expect.
 The first thing you need to look into is your estimated net return.

 Net return is important because it will let you know what you've left with once all deductions have been made: your actual gains for your efforts.
 While this doesn’t make allowances for potential losses through defaulting, it can give you a fair-weather projection.
-To work out, your possible net return do the following equation:
+To work out, your possible net return does the following equation:

 - Take the current value of your assets and add the percentage of stated interest;

 - Deduct the original value.
 Then deduct any stated fees that are likely to be incurred;

 - Divide this figure by the original value, then multiply that by 100%;